PlaidWeb/Publ/example_site/content/manual/Installing on Dreamhost.md

 And then in the `config.py` you'd set `static_path` to point to your CDN domain (`static.example.com` in this example).

-TODO: Fix this up when image renditions are an actual thing
+TODO: Fix this up when image renditions are an actual thing ([issue 9](http://github.com/fluffy-critter/Publ/issues/9))

 ## Upgrading the code